 There is a website where you can get a mob nickname.
 All you have to do is enter your first and last name, social security and bank pin number.
 I gave it a shot and the generator assigned King Gorilla.
 I did not much care for it so I plugged in my fake internet name, Melvin Plat.
 The result was much better: Cold Canadian.

 Italian Mobsters maybe a dangerous lot, but they at least know how to have fun.
-I think that’s why the mafia gang in Ghost Dog was intrigued by the name of Louie’s hired gun.
+I think that’s why the mafia members in Ghost Dog were intrigued by the name of Louie’s hired gun.
 They wanted to know why Ghost Dog?
 Then one of them went on a tangent about the nicknames of hip hop artists.

 I could understand the attraction.
 Like the mafia, hip hop artist need break-out names to get noticed.
 Just look at the Busta Rhymes and LL Cool J. Both have the same last name of Smith.
 Jay-Z would have never built an empire with Shawn Carter.
 Chuck D’s Carlton Ridenhour sounds more comfortable at the country club.
 Flavor Flav would have made a fine defense attorney as William Drayton Jr. Queen Latifah as Dana Owens sounds like an office mate.
 Salt and Peppa would be setting up neighborhood block parties if they kept Sandra Denton and Cheryl James.
 About the only hip hop artist that may have a cooler given name is Snoop Doggy Dog, aka Cordazar Calvin Broadus Jr.